ashba93/tim-rec/README.md

 * Open and execute `ntb/main.ipynb`.
 * Model configurations can be adjusted in the `cfg/` directory.

-  * In particular, to change the model being used, edit the `cfg/model/model.yaml` file and modify the `name` field.
+  * In particular, to change the model being used, edit the `cfg/model/model.yaml` file and modify the `rec_model` field.